elliotgunn/nyc-taxi-trips/README.md

 # nyc-taxi-trips
-Exploring NYC taxi trips with a deployed machine learning pipeline application for production.

 Welcome!
 This repo contains a reproducible ML pipeline, with the steps outlined below.
+The goal is to explore a subset of the NYC taxi trip dataset (~30 million rows) with a deployed machine learning pipeline application for production.

 **Machine learning**
-- [ ] Data analysis/EDA
+- [X] Data analysis/EDA
 - [ ] Feature engineering
 - [ ] Feature selection
 - [ ] Train model
 - [ ] Data validation
 - [ ] Versioning & logging
 - [ ] Building a Python package